I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Oftentimes, these letters include anecdotes of what happened to non-believers who tossed out or deleted the correspondence.
 These stories gleefully share details of the bad luck that befell these misguided souls prior to their lives ending tragically, often at the hands of an anonymous punisher.
 These cautionary tales remind recipients that the person would still be alive and well, had they only taken the time to forward the letters.

 Most of us know that chain letters are simply words on a sheet of paper or computer screen that possess no special powers and should be taken with a grain of salt.
 Some, however, believe that their lives, and those of the people around them, hinge on perpetuating the chain.
-And, so the phenomena continues, as it has done for centuries.
+And, so the phenomenon continues, as it has done for centuries.

 7. Friday the 13th